 Undergraduate Term Schedule

 For undergraduate programs (associate and bachelor's programs), courses are offered in three 7-week sub-terms each term.
 Full-time students generally take one course per sub-term.
-For online students, all courses are online.
-For hybrid programs, the A and B sub-terms are generally offered in the classroom, and the C sub-term courses are offered online.

 Graduate Term Schedule

 For graduate programs (master's level programs), courses are offered in two 7-week sub-terms each term.
 As the academic rigor of a graduate program is significantly greater than the rigor of an undergraduate program, it is better for our graduate students to focus on one class at a time, providing the opportunity for greater success.

 In-person classes meet one evening per week for three hours.
 Additionally, students should expect to allocate approximately 13-16 hours per week to their studies and projects; however, the amount of time may vary from course to course depending on the goals of the particular curriculum.
 There are no classes scheduled around certain holidays.

 Class attendance is mandatory for both online and on-site format students.
 Because much of your learning occurs through in-class discussions with other students, attendance at each is critical for the classes to flow smoothly.